-All shirts must be collared, sleeved, and of a polo or button-down style (must be buttoned) OR Shiloh spirit shirt.
-If not wearing a collared shirt, the Shiloh spirit shirt must be your outermost layer whether it is a t-shirt, sweatshirt, hoodie, pullover, etc. Loose-fitted turtleneck/mock turtleneck shirts can be worn under your outerwear but cannot be the outermost layer.
-If a student is wearing a non-Shiloh shirt as the outermost layer, there must be a collared shirt or a turtleneck/mock turtle neck shirt underneath.
+All shirts must be buttoned collared, sleeved, and of a polo or button-down style (must be buttoned) OR Shiloh spirit shirt.
+If not wearing a buttoned collared shirt, the Shiloh spirit shirt must be your outermost layer whether it is a t-shirt, sweatshirt, hoodie, pullover, etc. Loose-fitted turtleneck/mock turtleneck shirts can be worn under your outerwear but cannot be the outermost layer.
+If a student is wearing non-Shiloh clothing, there must be a buttoned collared shirt or a turtleneck/mock turtle neck shirt underneath.
 The bottom hem line of the button-down shirt or Shiloh shirt must extend below the waistline.